keir-nellyer/UUIDCompatibility/README.md

 ##Example

 Player #1 joins the server with the name "Notch", they then leave the server and change their name to "jeb_", when they rejoin the server, UUIDCompatibility tricks plugins you specify that "jeb_" is still called "Notch".

-##Why should I pay for this?

-There are no other plugins like this, this buys your server more time to update your plugins/wait for developers to update them.
-Without this, if a user changes their name, they lose all data saved by plugins not updated.
-Updated plugins will continue to function as intended.
-I spent many hours testing, updating and adding features to this plugin to get it near perfect.